 You can take advantage of the fresh start effect by taking advantage of flexible priorities after your 15Five check-in was initially due and submitted.
 Let's say you report weekly on Fridays.
 Fridays are common due days because it allows reporters to look back and celebrate wins for the week.
 With the fresh-start effect in mind, your team would continue to report on Fridays but would revisit their check-in on Monday and add/edit the priorities for the week.

-At this time 15Five Check-ins require at least one priority for you to submit, but that priority can be edited or removed after initial submission.
+At this time 15Five check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.

 See more information on how to set and edit your priorities in this article.